discorporate/flatland/docs/source/intro.rst

 flatland is a Python implementation of techniques I've been using for form and web data processing for ages, in many different languages.
-It is an immediate conceptual descendant and re-write of "springy", a closed-source library used interally at Virtuous, Inc.  The Genshi filter support was donated to the flatland project by Virtuous.
+It is an immediate conceptual descendant and re-write of "springy", a closed-source library used internally at Virtuous, Inc.  The Genshi filter support was donated to the flatland project by Virtuous.